 Sure spots like Thailand and The Philippines quickly spring to mind, but have you thought about travelling around Indonesia?

-I’ve spent heaps of time in this part of the world over the last few years and it draws me back time and time again.
+I’ve spent heaps of time in this part of the world over the last few years and it draws me back time and time again and whether your planning 2 weeks in Bali or a honeymoon in Bali there’s plenty on offer.

-But what makes travelling around Bali and Indonesia so amazing?
+So what makes travelling around Bali and Indonesia so amazing and what are the best things to do in Bali?

 Well here are 10 perfect reasons why you’ll love travelling around Indonesia and Bali…